zephyrproject-rtos/zephyr/doc/guides/west/install.rst

 When west is installed, the launcher is placed by :file:`pip3` somewhere in the user's filesystem (exactly where depends on the operating system, but should be on the ``PATH`` :ref:`environment variable <env_vars>`).
-This launcher is the command-line entry point to running both built-in commmands like ``west init``, ``west update``, along with any extensions discovered in the workspace.
+This launcher is the command-line entry point to running both built-in commands like ``west init``, ``west update``, along with any extensions discovered in the workspace.